 I have studied what is most commonly known and referred to as “The Problem of Evil” for the last six years in a row and have often written on the subject (please see The Presumption behind the Question which the Mystery of Suffering poses and Self-Love AND Self-Denial?: Christianity and Mental Health) and spoken in and listened to many debates on it.
-The most important lesson I have learnt throughout all of this has actually been one which relates to linguistics, terminology and what some may, in some ways reasonably, call semantics.
+The most important lesson I have learnt throughout all of this has actually been one relating to linguistics, terminology and what some may, in some ways reasonably, call semantics.
 I learnt this lesson from Dr Medi-Ann Volpe-Ayres and Ross Jesmont.
-To refer to this issue as “The Problem of Evil” is a profoundly misleading, inaccurate and disingenuous error.
+To refer to this issue as “The Problem of Evil” is profoundly misleading, inaccurate and disingenuous.
 This is because the issue does not just involve man-made, intentional and purposeful suffering caused by evil hearts and intentions (which is what is implied by the term “evil”).
 No, it also includes suffering caused accidentally or unintentionally by humans and natural suffering (e.g. natural disasters).
 So should we therefore refer to it as “The Problem of Suffering”?
-No, we shouldn’t as it is not a simplistic, formulaic question which demands a one-dimensional, binary reply or yes/no answer, and nor is it a formulaic equation which requires a numerical answer.
-As Douglas Adams insinuated in his bestseller “The Hitchhiker’s Guide to the Galaxy”, even if such immense questions as “What is the Meaning of Life?” did miraculously and somehow have simple, quick answers (such as the number “42”), such answers would not actually, in any way, feel or seem acceptable, explanatory, meaningful, worthwhile, pithy, consequential, adequate or sufficient.
-How could such a huge, deep, probing question possibly have such a simple, quick, straightforward, numerical answer?
+No, we shouldn’t as it is not a simplistic, flat, narrow, anthropocentric, formulaic question which demands a one-dimensional, binary reply or yes/no answer, and nor is it a mathematical equation which requires a numerical answer.
+As Douglas Adams insinuated in his bestseller “The Hitchhiker’s Guide to the Galaxy”, even if such immense questions as “What is the Meaning of Life?” did miraculously and somehow have simple, quick answers (such as the number “42”), such answers would not actually, in any way, feel or seem acceptable, explanatory, meaningful, worthwhile, pithy, consequential or adequate.
+How could such a huge, deep, probing question possibly have such a simple, straightforward, numerical answer or quick fix?
 How could we ever hope to have all of that endless searching, internal, introspective probing and seeking be finally ended once and for all with such an “answer”?
-It would be like trying to fit three metre-cubed’s worth of wood into a one metre-cubed box.
+It would be like trying to fit a square peg into a round hole.
 You just can’t do it.
 The two don’t cohere or fit and are not compatible or complementary.
-On Earth and in this temporal life, there is admittedly no response or reply to the question which the “mystery of suffering” poses which would fit precisely wholly into the precise outline and template of the question, as a key might fit into a glove or a hand into a rightly-sized glove.
+On Earth and in this temporal life, there is admittedly no response or reply to the question which the “mystery of suffering” poses which would precisely and wholly fit into the specific outline and template of the question, as a key might fit into a glove or a hand into a rightly-sized glove.

 Fyodor Dostoevsky said that he “occupied” himself with the mystery of “man” and the meaning of life, and was happy to do precisely because it was unsolvable in this life and so overpowering and intrinsic to and intrenched within our lives.
 It was something he constantly and continually chewed over, tasting and digesting differing textures, flavours and parts of the food.
-He pondered these things in his mind and mulled them over.
-A mystery to be marvelled, rather than mourned.
+He pondered these things in his mind and mulled them over, accepting that it was a mystery to be marvelled at, rather than mourned.
 We should not flee or hide from mystery but should instead run towards it, embracing it.
 We ought to cling onto the mystery, immersing ourselves in it, marvelling at and standing in awe before it.
 Locate the mystery, ponder it, chew it over, savour it, taste its different flavours and textures, but never seek to escape from it.
 As Leo Tolstoy put it,

 The same is true for all non-Christians.
 It remains a constant mystery for the atheist and agnostic too.
 They also ask themselves “Why am I suffering?”, “Why me?”, and “How could someone possibly do X or Y to me?”

 Christians must face, live with and hold together in tension many other things such as the mysteries of the Incarnation and the Trinity.
 Atheists also have to face mysteries such as the definition of energy itself, the mystery of human consciousness, why and how there is something rather than nothing, what caused the Big Bang, how light can simultaneously be both a wave and a particle, the mystery of human romantic love, the puzzle of the meaning of life, etc…

 By Ben Somervell